 To meet the challenges of healthcare consumerism, payers must focus on three key aspects of consumerism: clinical, administrative and financial.
 In recent years, payers have begun to achieve significant progress in the clinical and administrative aspects, especially through their member portals.
 However, there is a great deal of work that must be done to cater to consumers on the financial side.

 Payers have made efforts to engage with their members by educating them on preventative care and healthy lifestyles, which can help drive lower out-of-pocket costs and gain member trust.
-An example of this is UnitedHealthcare’s Health in Numbers.

 Health plan information is increasingly accessed by members through member portals – websites that allow members to view benefit information, including deductible amounts and network providers.
 Payers are making efforts to help members understand this information through various communication methods.
 For example, Wellmark Blue Cross and Blue Shield wrote a blog post titled, “Explanation of Benefits.
 If it’s not a bill, then what is it?”

 Although members can view benefit information in these member portals, the functionality of the portal frequently ends there.
 Members want to manage, pay and understand their healthcare bills in one convenient portal – as they do in consumer-focused industries.
 In a recent survey, 72 percent of consumers said they were interested in paying their healthcare bills online.
 Yet, this expectation set by consumer industries has gone widely unmet in healthcare.